libexpat/libexpat.github.io/content/pages/hashtables.md

 They do have one big "gotcha"; the key you look up _must_ persist in memory for as long as the hash table, and mustn't be altered in any way once it has been inserted.
-This may make sense of some of the contortions the parser code goes through on what looks like it should be a simple table look-up.
+This may make sense of some of the twisty paths the parser code goes through on what looks like it should be a simple table look-up.

-That's almost everything you need to know about hash tables.
+That's almost everything you need to know about hash tables in Expat.
 There is one last little efficiency saving that the parser makes that usually isn't relevant, but does affect some of the test suite for the library.
 If you reset a parser (with `XML_ParserReset()`) to clear it for re-use, this does not fully delete the parser's hash tables.
 All of the entries are removed and their memory freed, but the table itself, the `v` field, is not freed.
-This saves a little time;
-if the input that the parser is about to be fed is similar to the one it finished with earlier, hopefully we will have the right size of table pre-allocated and not have to do the expensive table expansion again.
+This saves a little time; if the input that the parser is about to be fed is similar to the one it finished with earlier, hopefully we will have the right size of table pre-allocated and not have to do the expensive table expansion again.

 ## Footnotes